Process Diagrams: Why they are important & examples to get you started

 Creating a workflow diagram is a crucial step in effectively documenting and improving business processes.
 Here are the key steps you need to follow to create a workflow diagram:

-8. Enhance your workflow diagram by adding additional information and annotations.
+- Enhance your workflow diagram: Augment your process diagram by adding additional information and annotations as part of an overall process document.
 This can include descriptions of each task, decision criteria, data inputs & outputs, controls & metrics and any dependencies or constraints that exist within the process.

 Process Diagrams vs. Process Documentation